University of East London

 Applicants must have excellent written and verbal communication and presentation skills, suited to both formal and informal settings.

-The programme employs pre-interview assessment procedures to evaluate applicants' research knowledge, critical thinking skills, reasoning, and capacity for making judgments in complex situations.
-Applicants must achieve scores on these procedures that place them in approximately the upper 50th percentile of the cohort of applicants.
+The programme employs tests to evaluate applicants' research knowledge, critical thinking skills, reasoning, and capacity for making judgments in complex situations.
+Applicants must achieve scores on these tests that place them in approximately the upper 50th percentile of the cohort of applicants.

 Employment and Experience

-Applicants must demonstrate appropriate commitment and realistic appreciation of what training and practice involve.
+Applicants must demonstrate appropriate commitment to working in the NHS, and realistic appreciation of what training and practice involve.

 Accordingly, applicants must have at least 12 months whole time equivalent (WTE, 1800 hours or more) of paid employment in a post of direct relevance to clinical psychology practice, in the NHS or a related setting, either: